DETAILED ACTION

 The paragraph beginning on line 22 of page 26 states that “the new pub-sub APIs for pub-sub model are proposed” but there is not discussion of any “new” pub-sub APIs previously or how they are “proposed”.
 This statement is incoherent in the context of what is disclosed previously.
 This paragraph then references an API between MEC and 5GC and “other APIs implementation” but there is no description of either of these different types of APIs so this statement too is incoherent in the context of what is previously disclosed.

-The applicant is claiming the function of using a protocol stack but the applicant’s description of the claimed “first protocol stack” is not coherent.
+The applicant is claiming the function of using a first plurality of protocol layers including at least a publisher-subscriber application layer but the applicant’s description of the claimed “publisher-subscriber application layer” is not coherent.
 Section 2161.01(I) of the MPEP states when an application is claiming the performance of a function without describing how the function is performed, a written description rejection should be made.
-In this case the applicant does not provide a coherent description of how the communication and participate in a control plane using the claimed first protocol stack.

 Claim Rejections - 35 USC § 102